 While the Ibadis observe many fundamental Islamic practices, some of their customs are quite unorthodox.
 For example, the village mosque does not face east towards Mecca.

-* Ask the Lord to call people who are willing to go to Libya and share Christ with the Nefusa Berber.
+Ask the Lord to call people who are willing to go to Libya and share Christ with Nefusa Berbers.

-* Ask the Holy Spirit to soften the hearts of the Nefusa Berber toward Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of Nefusa Berbers toward Christians so that they will be receptive to the Gospel.

-* Ask the Lord to raise up strong local churches among the Nefusa Berber.
+Ask the Lord to raise up strong local churches among Nefusa Berbers.